xEvanM/xEvanM/README.md

 - 👋 Hi!
 My name is Evan Murphy.
-I'm an Irish Computer Science Shockbyte.
+I'm a final-year Computer Science student at the University of Galway.

-- 💼 I've worked with Shockbyte for the past two years in both the public relations and support departments.

-- 📚 Hoping to be a full-stack developer in the future.
-Current learning VueJS, Typescript and NestJS.
+- 💼 Working at Shockbyte as a Junior Software Engineer.

-- 🔔 You can reach me on Discord: `xEvan#4750`
+- 🔔 You can reach me on Discord: `evan.murphy`